 Component Description

 Applicant Name Groothoek Wind Power (Pty) Ltd

 Development Wind energy facility and associated grid infrastructure

 Municipality Thabo Mofutsanyana District Municipality, Phumelela Local Municipality

 Extent 6 170ha

 Buildable area 150ha

-Export Capacity Up to 300MW
+Export Capacity Up to 300MW (subject to finalization based on technical and environmental requirements)

 Power system technology Wind

-Number of Turbines Up to 55
+Number of Turbines Up to 43

-Rotor Diameter Up to 200m

-Hub Height Up to 140m

-Component Description Hard Standing Dimensions Up to 0.8ha per turbine Turbine Foundations Area of 0,07ha per turbine and crane platform/pad - 0,5ha.
-Excavation up to 4 m deep, constructed of reinforced concrete to support the mounting ring.
+Component Description Rotor Diameter Up to 200m Hub Height Up to 150m Hard Standing Dimensions Up to 0.8ha per turbine Turbine Foundations Excavation up to 4 m deep, constructed of reinforced concrete to support the mounting ring.
 Once tower established, footprint of foundation is covered with soil.
-Substations 4 x 33kV/132kV onsite collector substation (IPP Portion), each being up to 2ha.
-Powerlines 33kV cabling to connect the wind turbines to the onsite collector substations, to be laid underground where practical.
-Construction camp and laydown area Construction compounds including site office inclusive of Concrete Batching plant of up to 1ha Site office of 4ha laydown area of 8ha Internal Roads Up to 8m in width Operations and Maintenance (O&M) building footprint O&M of up to 1ha.
+Substations 1 x 33kV/132kV onsite collector substation (IPP Portion), being up to 2ha.
+Powerlines 33kV cabling to connect the wind turbines to the onsite collector substations, to be laid underground where practical and ecologically acceptable.
+Construction camp and laydown area Construction compounds including site office inclusive of: Concrete Batching plant of up to 1ha Site office of 4ha laydown area of 8ha Internal Roads Up to 8m in width (operational road surface width excluding V drains and cabling).
+During construction the disturbed road footprint will be up to 14m wide including v-drains and trenching for cabling) Operations and Maintenance (O&M) building footprint O&M of up to 1ha.
 BESS Battery Energy Storage System (BESS) (200MW/800MWh).
-Li-ion solid state batteries Export Capacity of up to 800MWh Total storage capacity 200MW Storage capacity of up to 6-8 hours The BESS will be housed in containers covering a total approximate footprint of up to 7ha
+Pre-assembled solid-state batteries Export Capacity of up to 800MWh Total storage capacity 200MW Storage capacity of up to 6-8 hours The BESS will be housed in containers covering a total approximate footprint of up to 7ha